ciro-angarella/HTB/note/sshProtocol.md

 ```

 ### Adding New Users and Assigning SSH Keys:
-To add a new user and grant them `sudo` privileges, you first create the user with the following command:
+To add a new user, you first must be accesed as a root or a sudo user, then create the user with the following command:

 ```bash
 adduser newuser